www.96kHz.org

 DSP Module

 A VHDL-implementation of my multi stage delay oscillator is presented here.
-It works with a similar method as known from the Karplus-Strong-algorithm and formerly had been implemented in my Chameleon using C-language for DSP56301.
+It works with a similar method as known from the Karplus-Strong-Algorithm and formerly had been implemented in my Chameleon using C-language for DSP56301, see the KSA-page.

 Memory Feedback Sound Generation with modified Karplus Strong